peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note18>(18)</sup> A. Klyubin, "Some SecureRandom Thoughts", Android Developers Blog, Aug.
 14, 2013.</small>

+<small><sup id=Note19>(19)</sup> Michaelis, K., Meyer, C., and Schwenk, J. "Randomly Failed!
+The State of Randomness in Current Java Implementations", 2013.</small>

-<small><sup id=Note19>(19)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+<small><sup id=Note20>(20)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015.</small>

-<small><sup id=Note20>(20)</sup> More generally, a list has `N! / (W_1! * W_2! * ... * W_K!)` permutations (a [**multinomial coefficient**](http://mathworld.wolfram.com/MultinomialCoefficient.html)), where `N` is the list's size, `K` is the number of different items in the list, and `W_i` is the number of times the item identified by `i` appears in the list.
+<small><sup id=Note21>(21)</sup> More generally, a list has `N! / (W_1! * W_2! * ... * W_K!)` permutations (a [**multinomial coefficient**](http://mathworld.wolfram.com/MultinomialCoefficient.html)), where `N` is the list's size, `K` is the number of different items in the list, and `W_i` is the number of times the item identified by `i` appears in the list.
 However, this number is never more than `N!` and suggests using less randomness, so an application need not use this more complicated formula and MAY assume that a list has `N!` permutations even if some of its items occur more than once.</small>

-<small><sup id=Note21>(21)</sup> Atwood, Jeff. "[**The danger of na&iuml;vet&eacute;**](https://blog.codinghorror.com/the-danger-of-naivete/)", Dec.
+<small><sup id=Note22>(22)</sup> Atwood, Jeff. "[**The danger of na&iuml;vet&eacute;**](https://blog.codinghorror.com/the-danger-of-naivete/)", Dec.
 7, 2007.</small>

-<small><sup id=Note22>(22)</sup> van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
+<small><sup id=Note23>(23)</sup> van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
 8, 2000</small>

-<small><sup id=Note23>(23)</sup> C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
+<small><sup id=Note24>(24)</sup> C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
 22, 2016.
-This article discusses the sampling of _blue noise_, not independent uniformly-distributed random numbers, but a similar approach applies to textures of noise however generated.</small>
+That article discusses the sampling of _blue noise_, not independent uniformly-distributed random numbers, but a similar approach applies to textures of noise however generated.</small>

-<small><sup id=Note24>(24)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+<small><sup id=Note25>(25)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015.</small>

-<small><sup id=Note25>(25)</sup> Note that although PRNGs can also act like hash functions (if they're seeded with the input and the PRNG is "large enough" for the input), some PRNGs (such as `xorshift128+`) are not well suited to serve as hash functions, because they don't mix their state before generating a random number from that state.</small>
+<small><sup id=Note26>(26)</sup> Note that although PRNGs can also act like hash functions (if they're seeded with the input and the PRNG is "large enough" for the input), some PRNGs (such as `xorshift128+`) are not well suited to serve as hash functions, because they don't mix their state before generating a random number from that state.</small>

-<small><sup id=Note26>(26)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
+<small><sup id=Note27>(27)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A and the references below.<br/>Everspaugh, A., Zhai, Y., et al.  "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br>Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.</small>

-<small><sup id=Note27>(27)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
+<small><sup id=Note28>(28)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
 Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>

-<small><sup id=Note28>(28)</sup> Michaelis, K., Meyer, C., and Schwenk, J. "Randomly Failed!
-The State of Randomness in Current Java Implementations", 2013.</small>

 <a id=Appendix></a>
 ## Appendix